somalouin/willdo/README.md

 ### list
 create a todolist from code comments
-- with a file path
+- with a file or directory path
 ```py
 python3 willdo list test/test_todo.py
 ```